? Route by Bike | Castles Route: Hamtoren, De Haar and Slot Zuylen – Utrecht

 ✦ Hamtoren: There’s not too much information about this castle, but you can read about its history on these websites:

 Den Hem Castle – A Medieval Marvel in Modern-Day Utrecht

 Den Ham Castle – Castles.nl

 ✦ Slot Zuylen – Official web.
-It’s needed to book in advance (the English website doesn’t say it, but the Dutch version does it).
+It’s needed to book in advance.
 The only way to visit it is a guided tour.
-The Museumkaart is also valid (check Dutch web version) Check the opening times, prices and guided tour here (English version) but to make a reservation click here (Dutch version) or send them an email.
-I don’t know why but the English web version has less information than Dutch version.
+The Museumkaart is also valid.
+Check the opening times, prices and guided tour and make a reservation here or send them an email.

 List of castles in the Netherlands – Wikipedia